 From whence I came, I tend to look for the person who came farthest, who had to endure the most, to become a department head.
 Whether that’s fair or not is a worthy discussion, but not the one I’m having here.
 You absolutely need to be qualified to get the job, but having a good and authentic backstory doesn’t hurt.
 Overcoming obstacles is what you’ll be doing as a department head, so figuring out the overcome, adapt and improvise part before you arrive will hold you in good stead.
 Marines tend to do well.
 Band moms, too.

 A black belt at 13?
 I didn’t get to the martial arts until I arrived at college.
-At thirteen, I was, a) working full time, b) running the from cops on my motorcycle because the fake driver’s license I forged to convince my employers I was 16 was … well, fake, and, c) not exactly being honor society material at school.
+At thirteen, I was, a) working full time to help keep the household intact, b) running from the cops on my motorcycle because the fake driver’s license I forged to convince my employers I was 16 was … well, fake, and, c) not exactly being honor society material at school.
 An unconventional backstory but … you know … overcome, adapt, improvise.

 Still, when “Sutch” kept prodding me to take the black belt test, I kept refusing.
-How much was ascetic and how much was aesthetic is not yet resolved, but I really did like the look of the fully broken-in 3rd Degree red belt and didn’t want a new, stiff, black belt.
+How much was ascetic and how much was aesthetic is not yet resolved, but I really did like the look of the fully broken-in 3rd Degree red belt with the black bottom / white top gi and didn’t want a new, stiff, black belt.
 On the ascetic side, on the way to the destination, I learned I enjoyed the journey, more.
 Sutch kept prodding and I finally agreed to take the test, on one condition; that he would never tell me the result.

-The kata had nary a misstep, the boards snapped in two like they were balsa wood and the sparring was almost dream-like.
-To be in your early 20s, is a cosmic gift.
+The kata had nary a misstep, the boards snapped like they were balsa wood and the sparring was almost dream-like.
+The physicality of being in your early 20s ... is a cosmic gift.

 True to his word, Sutch never told me if I passed.
 Thanks for the lessons, Master Kim.
-The fights these days aren't about barroom billiard games gone awry; they're social justice fights, still squaring up against multiple opponents.
+The fights these days are decades past those dumb barroom billiard games gone awry; they're social justice fights, still squaring up against multiple opponents.
 Inequity, racism, misinformation, a callousness of spirit.

-The red belt is tucked in some long forgotten box, and the journey continues.
+The well-worn red belt is tucked in some long forgotten box as the journey continues, far more peacefully but no less earnestly.

 December 14 Update - Mary Gutierrez has accepted the position of Seaside Fire Chief.
 She begins her Seaside journey on Jan.
 4.